hci-unihd/plant-celltype/README.md

 ```

 ## Install plant-celltype
-With the `plant-ct` environment active, executed from the root directory:
+With the `pct` environment active, executed from the root directory:
 ```
 pip install .
 ```